Pixel Duck and Rubber Duck are live. Our most capable motion generation release yet.

 If you are creating for a specific platform, specify the format:

-Where to Make Simple Motion Graphics with AI
+Where Can You Make Simple Motion Graphics with AI?

 Malloy Studio is built specifically for creating motion graphics from text prompts.
 You describe what you want, and it generates a professional animation in seconds.
 No design experience required, no software to install.